Azure/azure-sdk-for-java/sdk/identity/azure-identity/TROUBLESHOOTING.md

 |AADSTS7000222|An expired client secret was provided.|Create a new client secret using the Azure portal.
 Details on creating a new client secret can be found [here](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#option-2-create-a-new-application-secret).|
 |AADSTS700016|The specified application wasn't found in the specified tenant.|Ensure the specified `clientId` and `tenantId` are correct for your application registration.
 For multi-tenant apps, ensure the application has been added to the desired tenant by a tenant admin.
 To add a new application in the desired tenant, follow the instructions [here](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal).|

-## Troubleshoot `ClientCertificateCredential` Authentication Issues
+## Troubleshoot `ClientCertificateCredential` authentication issues
 `ClientAuthenticationException`

 | Error Code | Description | Mitigation |